Use Case: Variable-Rate Nitrogen (VRA) for Potatoes to Realize 5–10% More Yield

 ## Summary

-**Client:** [**Databoerin (NL)** ](https://databoerin.nl/)— an innovative smart-farming consultancy led by **Nicole Bartelds**.
+**Client:** [**Databoerin (NL)**](https://databoerin.nl/) — an innovative smart-farming consultancy led by **Nicole Bartelds**.
 They specialize in potato fertilization plans and have used GeoPard for several years to create **variable-rate side-dress nitrogen** based on **Sentinel-2 RedEdgeChlorophyll** and a crop growth model.
-Reported outcomes from multi-year fieldwork: **+5–10% yield** with the **same total N**, more even canopy, and cleaner, more uniform ripening.
-Typical program: \~**60% base N** early, then **side-dress at crop closure** guided by chlorophyll-derived N uptake.
+Reported outcomes from multi-year fieldwork include **5–10% higher yield** with the **same total N**, a more even canopy, and cleaner, more uniform ripening.
+A typical program uses \~**60% base N** early, then **side-dress at crop closure** guided by chlorophyll-derived N uptake.

 Optimize **side-dressing nitrogen** in potatoes using **Sentinel-2 chlorophyll (RedEdgeChlorophyll)**, a crop growth model, and GeoPard VRA prescriptions (ISOXML).
 Field results reported by a Dutch consultancy show **+5–10% yield** with the **same total N**, redistributed by need.